THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 We use your data for up to five years after the last legal transaction for direct marketing purposes in the legitimate interest.

 We have a legitimate economic interest (Art.
 6 para.
 1 lit. f GDPR) in informing our customers about new products and improving our services.
 Of course, you can object to receiving direct advertising at any time.
 Please address your objection to the controller named above.
-You will also find information in each newsletter on how you can assert your objection.
+You will also find information in each newsletter on how you can exercise your objection.

 We use the CRM Salesforce (see above) to send newsletters.